SteveMontgomery55/Gold-Hunter/README.md

 2. As a First Time Visitor, I want to see if I can pick it up easily.

-+ After reading the basic instrustions, and two cards being clicked on, an alert appears with either a yes or no comment,\
++ After reading the basic instructions, and two cards being clicked on, an alert appears with either a yes or no comment,\
 with more relevant wording relating to the game.
-One the ok button is clicked, the game can carry on.
+Once the ok button is clicked, the game can carry on.

 3. As a First Time Visitor, I want to see if I can complete the task.